jruels/gitlab/labs/argo/index.md

 ## Handling Multiple Clusters (Optional)

-Because we only have one cluster, the following is not application.
+Because we only have one cluster, the following is not applicable.
 It is good information for future deployments though.

 Before deploying an application, you should review where you actually want to deploy it.
 By default, Argo CD will deploy applications to the same cluster that Argo CD itself is running in, which is fine for a demo, but is probably not what you’ll want in production.
 In order to list all of the clusters known to your current machine, you can use `kubectl config`: